 Our achievements to date have created a strong foundation on which to build but we acknowledge that we must always strive to improve our service and respond effectively to new demands.

-The South Wales Police & Crime Reduction Plan 2016-21 is the basis for our response and will ensure that we continue to deliver excellence to the communities of South Wales.
+The South Wales Police & Crime Plan 2019-23 is the basis for our response and will ensure that we continue to deliver excellence to the communities of South Wales.

-Priority 1 – we will reduce and prevent crime and anti-social behaviour to keep people safe in their homes and communities
+Priority 1 – We will reduce and prevent crime and anti-social behaviour to keep people safe and confident in their homes and communities

-Reducing crime is our main purpose.
-We will be tough on crime and the causes of crime, identifying the underlying issues and tackling them through early intervention and prompt, positive action based on evidence, partnership and evaluation of “what works”.
+We will be tough on crime and the causes of crime, tackling root causes through early intervention and prompt, partnership and evaluation of “what works”.

-Priority 3 – we will work to protect the most vulnerable in our communities.
+Priority 3 – We will work to protect the most vulnerable in our communities, understanding causes and taking prompt positive action as issues arise.
 We will develop our understanding of the issues faced by our communities to provide the support they need, using the principles of early intervention and co-operation with partners to identify and help those who need it most.

-Priority 5 – we will make sure that the local criminal justice system works effectively and efficiently, meeting the needs of victims and challenging offenders.
+Priority 4 – We will work to make the local Criminal Justice System efficient and effective to meet the needs of victims and reduce re-offending.
 The Criminal Justice System needs to have a clear emphasis on reducing crime with a focus on preventing offending and re-offending while reducing harm and risk to the public.

 Her Majesty’s Inspectorate of Constabulary (HMIC) independently assesses police forces and policing across activity from neighbourhood teams to serious crime and the fight against terrorism – in the public interest.